karelantonio/hulkompiler/README.md

 Note that this project is not meant to any serious use, just focused on learning how to write compilers.

+See the [examples](examples) directory to get a glimpse of the HULK language.

 ## Table of contents

 1. [Install on linux](#install-on-linux)